Wellheim Formation: Commercial exploitation

 Mining of Neuburg Kieselerde Member sediments takes place at an industrial scale around Neuburg an der Donau.
 The products are marketed under the umbrella term siliceous earth (Kieselerde).
 The sediment is used as a filler material, an abrasive and polishing medium, a paint and varnish additive and as a nutritional supplement.

 It is generally composed of silicic acid (80 percent by weight or less) and kaolinite.

 In 2015, 55,000 tons of the purified material were produced.
 This required the open-pit mining of 120,000 tons of raw siliceous earth.

 The producer has claimed a non-biogenic, mineral origin for their product, while most other sources assert a biogenic origin for the material.
 (Note: For example, Schneider et al., 2013 have this statement as the first sentence of their article's abstract: "With approximately 100 species, the invertebrate macrofauna of the Neuburg Kieselerde Member of the Wellheim Formation (Bavaria, southern Germany) is probably the most diverse fossil assemblage of the Danubian Cretaceous Group.")

 Substances called siliceous earths are usually defined as having a biogenic origin, with material of a similar composition usually being termed diatomaceous earth.

-The producer also has repeatedly claimed a unique "one-of-a-kind worldwide" status of their product, but Lüttig refuted this in 2007 for the material that is produced, saying that several similar material deposits are known, naming Heiligenhafen Kieselgestein as an example.
+The producer also has repeatedly claimed a unique "one-of-a-kind worldwide" status of their product, but Lüttig refuted this in 2007 for the material that is produced, saying that several similar material deposits are known, naming Heiligenhafener Gestein as an example.
 On the other hand he agreed that the very special formation circumstances could indeed be called unique.

 It has historically been used for the production of glass, ceramics and color pigments like ultramarine.